fhlab/scRNAseq_inducedETX/README.md

-# scRNAseq_inducedETX
+# scRNAseq inducedETX data processing
-This is the GitHub repository describing the analysis carried for the publication: "Inducible stem cell-derived embryos capture mouse morphogenetic events in vitro", Amadei et al. 2020
+This is the GitHub repository describing the scRNA-seq analysis carried for the publication: "Inducible stem cell-derived embryos capture mouse morphogenetic events in vitro", Amadei et al. 2020 (Figure 7 and Supplementary Figure 7)

 1. Pre-processing the data
 a)bcl2fastq conversion